 There are many steps involved before, during, and after you apply for finance.
 These steps can be summarised as follows:

 - Shop around for the ride you want and can afford – See our tips and advice on finding the best set of wheels for you in the sections below.

-- Compare finance options – CompareLoans.co.za features a popular list of South African vehicle lenders and what they offer.
+- Compare finance options – CompareLoans.co.za features a popular list of vehicle lenders and what they offer.
 Whether you’re looking for cheap, easy, or used car finance, there are good options available.

 - Apply for motor vehicle finance from financial institutions – After you have compared and identified the lender that suits your needs, click “Go to Site” to visit their website and to apply online.

 - Enter into a purchase agreement – Once you have applied and been approved for finance, sign the purchase agreement documents from your seller.
 This is a legal contract between a buyer and the seller which states the terms of the car sale.

 - Forward the purchase agreement to your lender – Once the lender has a copy of the purchase agreement, they pay the required amount to the seller.

-- You drive your car while repaying the loan – When your car has been paid off, you can collect and use it while making repayments to the lender.
+- You drive your automobile while repaying the credit – When your car has been paid off, you can collect and use it while making repayments to the lender.

 Familiarise yourself with these terms

-- Motor vehicle finance – This is a special type of loan that you get from some lenders offering registered financial services.
-You can use the loan to cover the full or part of the purchase price for either a new or used car.
-Afterwards, you pay off the loan in monthly instalments over an agreed period of time.
+- Motor vehicle finance – This is a special type of credit that you get from some lenders offering registered financial services.
+You can use the cash to cover the full or part of the purchase price for either a new or used car.

 - Interest rate or advertised rate – Interest is what lenders charge you for borrowing money so that they can make a profit.
 The rate is expressed as a percentage.
 APR (Annual Percentage Rate) refers to the total interest rate when accounting for other fees (monthly service fees, initiation fee, etc.).